nateslagter/EstateVault/Documentation/Development.md

 - This API requires docker desktop; however, if using VS 2022, Docker Desktop will be installed automatically.
 Setup for containers TBD.

 ## API Tests
 - To execute the tests, you will first need to build a running solution.
 Execute 'dotnet build' in the VS terminal to build the program.
+The .net 6.0 SDK comes with the cli bundled.
 - 'dotnet test' will run all unit tests in the solution.
 - Additionally, you can make calls to the endpoints by using Postman.
 This is not required, but can help to gain a better understanding of the functionality of the API.